Self-Normalizing Foundation Model for Enhanced Multi-Omics Data Analysis in Oncology: Discussion

+Risk stratification of patients allows clinicians and researchers to identify patients who might need more intensive care or monitoring and those who may have a better prognosis, facilitating more personalized treatment approaches.
 The KM survival curves depicted in Figure \ref{fig:KM} demonstrate a clear stratification of survival probabilities among three risk-defined patient groups.
 These results underscore the effectiveness of the risk stratification model in predicting long-term outcomes and highlight the critical need for targeted therapeutic strategies based on individual risk assessments.
 This stratification allows for more personalized patient management and could potentially guide clinical decision-making toward improving OS rates across diverse patient populations.

-The classification results in Figure \ref{fig:classification} illustrate the superior generalizability to the prediction of primary cancer types of the SeNMo encoder, which was primarily trained for predicting OS.
-Furthermore, the detailed classification report across various cancer types reveals that the model consistently maintains high precision, recall, and F1-scores, for almost all categories.
+Cancer type classification is routinely studied for early detection and localization of tissue of origin \cite{gore2022cancernet}.
+The classification results in Figure \ref{fig:classification} illustrate the superior generalizability of the model's predictive power to classify primary cancer types through the SeNMo encoder, despite it being primarily trained for predicting OS.
+Additionally, the detailed classification report across various cancer types reveals that the model consistently maintains high precision, recall, and F1-scores for almost all cancer types.
 Such metrics not only confirm the model's effectiveness in accurately identifying the correct cancer class but also its reliability in replicating these results across different samples.
-This level of performance suggests the capability of the model to handle complex patterns in data.
+This level of performance suggests the capability of the model to successfully learn high level representations from heterogenous, high-dimension, mutlivariate data stemming from complex molecular modalities such as gene expression, miRNA expression, somatic mutations, DNA methylation, and protein expression.